Amr ibn al-As Mosque: History

+Renovations and expansions

-It was completely rebuilt in 673 by the governor Maslama ibn Mukhallad al-Ansari, who added four minarets, one at each of the mosque's corners, and doubled its area in size.
+The complex was completely rebuilt in 673 CE by the governor Maslama ibn Mukhallad al-Ansari, who added four minarets, one at each of the mosque's corners, and doubled its area in size.
 The addition of these minarets allowed the call to prayer to be heard from every corner, and taken up by other nearby mosques.
-Governor Abd al-Aziz ibn Marwan added an extension to the mosque in 698 and once again doubled the mosque's area.
+Governor Abd al-Aziz ibn Marwan added an extension to the mosque in 698 CE and once again doubled the mosque's area.
 In 711 a concave prayer niche was added to replace the flat one.
-In 827, it had seven new aisles built, parallel to the wall of the qibla, the direction that Muslims were to face during prayer.
+In 827 CE, it had seven new aisles built, parallel to the wall of the qibla, the direction Muslims face during prayer.
 Each aisle had an arcade of columns, with the last column in each row attached to the wall by means of a wooden architrave carved with a frieze.

-In 827, governor Abd Allah ibn Tahir made more additions to the mosque.
+In 827 CE, governor Abd Allah ibn Tahir made more additions to the mosque.
 It was enlarged to its present size, and the southern wall of the present day mosque was built.

-In the 9th century, the mosque was extended by the Abbasid Caliph al-Mamun, who added a new area on the southwest side, increasing the mosque's dimensions to 120m x 112m.